openhab/openhab-alexa/USAGE.md

  * Alexa turn on Home Theater Scene
  * Alexa dim Kitchen Lights to 30 percent
  * Alexa set house temperature to 70 degrees

+## Other openHAB Alexa Integrations

+openHAB has two other Alexa integrations that can be used in conjunction with or independently of this skill.

+### Amazon Echo Control Binding

+Control Amazon Echo devices from your openHAB.
+This allows openHAB to send commands to a echo device and control its ability to play music, set alarms, change the volume and use it a Text-To-Speech output device.
+See the [Amazon Echo Control Binding](https://www.openhab.org/addons/bindings/amazonechocontrol/) for more information..

+### Hue Emulation Service

+Hue Emulation exposes openHAB items as Hue devices to other Hue HTTP API compatible applications like an Amazon Echo, Google Home or any Hue compatible application.
+This is done on the local network and does not require the cloud service.
+See the [Hue Emulation Service](https://www.openhab.org/addons/integrations/hueemulation/) for more information.